Tamable/fractal-tree/README.md

 **Features:**

-* Construct strings, based on a set of production rules that expands an initial alphabet ("axiom") into a larger strings of symbols.
+* Construct strings, based on a set of production rules that expands a single initial alphabet ("axiom") into a larger strings of symbols.
-* A tree grows (i.e., drawing a trunk and subsequent branches) with each iteration of the generated strings.
+* With each iteration of the generated strings, a tree grows (i.e., drawing a trunk and subsequent branches).
 * Accept user inputs for customizing the axiom, rules, and branching angle.

 ## Technologies